Superunknown: Recording

-Superunknown lasts for 15 songs clocking on approximately 70 minutes because according to Cornell, "we didn't really want to argue over what should be cut".
-Soundgarden took a break in the middle of recording to open for Neil Young on a ten-day tour of the United States.
-The band then brought in Brendan O'Brien to mix the album, as Beinhorn felt the band needed "a fresh pair of ears"; O'Brien had come recommended by Pearl Jam guitarist Stone Gossard.
-Thayil called the mixing process "very painless", and bassist Ben Shepherd said it was "the fastest part of the record".
+Superunknown features 15 songs and a runtime of approximately 70 minutes because, according to Cornell, the band members "didn't really want to argue over what should be cut."
+Soundgarden paused the recording sessions to open for Neil Young on a ten-day United States tour.
+Afterward, the band hired Brendan O'Brien to mix the album because Beinhorn felt they needed "a fresh pair of ears"; O'Brien was recommended by Pearl Jam guitarist Stone Gossard.
+Thayil called the mixing process "very painless", and bassist Ben Shepherd remembered it as "the fastest part of the record."

-Footage of the band recording and mixing the song "Kickstand" was featured in the Bill Nye the Science Guy episode "Sound".
+Behind-the-scenes footage of the band tracking and mixing "Kickstand" was featured in the "Sound" episode of Bill Nye the Science Guy.